Six Signs that You Love with Intention

 I am always amused by titles like this one until I dive into the topic.
 Learning to love well takes a lifetime of dedication to the art.
 Most posts on the topic of love have a long to-do list.
 And while I agree that love does indeed manifest as action, those lists don’t prove generally helpful to me.
 After all, my husband and each of my children are so different that what looks like love to one feels unloving to another.

 Neither am I here to recount the five love languages, as helpful as they can be.
 I think that to love well, basic guidelines read more like emotional maturity than a how-to list.
-I thought I was good at loving for a long time, and could not figurelove out why all my efforts seemed to fail.
+I thought I was good at loving for a long time, and could not figure out why all my efforts seemed to fail.
 As it turned out, I did not love my abusive first husband well.
 I think the relationship would have ended far earlier if I had.
 My fear kept me prisoner long after my love had disappeared.

 To love well comes from a place of strength and requires fearlessness.
 Living with my first husband who had Narcissistic Personality disorder made me weak and afraid.
 And yet God did shore up my weakness.
 He gave me the strength to love truly, beginning with telling the truth about who I was and what I suffered.